Asghar Khan: Nascent years

 Along with Agha Hilaly and Sheikh Anwarul Haq, Air Commodore Asghar Khan was chosen to attend the 1955 course at the Imperial Defence College, which commenced in January of that year.
-On 19 April 1955, Khan was among a group of senior officers from the fighting and civil services attending the college, who visited the Barnsley factory of Brook Motors Ltd. This visit was part of a tour of industrial sites in Yorkshire, aimed at providing the officers with insights into various challenges that would be relevant both at the College and in their future assignments.
+On 19 April 1955, he was among a group of senior officers from the fighting and civil services attending the college, who visited the Barnsley factory of Brook Motors Ltd. This visit was part of a tour of industrial sites in Yorkshire, aimed at providing the officers with insights into various challenges that would be relevant both at the College and in their future assignments.
 While at the college, he attempted to learn Egyptian Arabic and tried speaking it with an Egyptian attaché in Pakistan, but was greeted with "helpless laughter", its noted that the language he had studied was not true Arabic but the version used by the British when shopping in the Muskey Bazaar in Cairo.

-In June 1955, Defence Minister General Ayub Khan asked Wing Commander Lanky Ahmad who he thought was the best candidate for the role of Commander-in-Chief of the Royal Pakistan Air Force.
-Lanky replied that Ayub was "in the best position to judge," but Ayub insisted on his personal opinion.
-Referring to the seniority list, Lanky named Air Vice Marshal Haider Raza, Air Commodore Maqbool Rabb, and Air Commodore Asghar Khan—strongly recommending Khan, who was still flying and "very popular."
-He also noted that Prime Minister Bogra had already recommended Raza and the file was awaiting the approval of Governor-General Malik Ghulam Muhammad.
+In June 1955, Minister of Defence General Ayub Khan, asked his pilot Wing Commander S.M.
+Lanky Ahmad about the most suitable Pakistani officer to become the next Commander-in-Chief of the Pakistan Air Force.
+He responded that as the defence minister, Ayub was in the best position to judge.
+However, Ayub insisted on hearing his personal opinion.
+Lanky referred to the RPAF seniority list and mentioned three likely candidates: Air Commodores Haider Raza, Maqbool Rabb, and Asghar Khan.
+He strongly recommended Asghar, who was still actively flying and "very popular".
+He also noted that Prime Minister Bogra had already recommended Raza for the position, and the file was awaiting the approval of Governor-General Malik Ghulam Muhammad at the Defence Ministry.

-Air Commodore Asghar Khan was nominated as Commander-in-Chief of the Pakistan Air Force by Prime Minister H. S. Suhrawardy on 20 April 1957, set to assume command upon the retirement of Arthur McDonald.
+Air Commodore Asghar Khan was nominated as Commander-in-Chief by Prime Minister H. S. Suhrawardy on 20 April 1957, set to assume command upon the retirement of Arthur McDonald.